jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Token used for authenticating first-time connections to the server.

+            The token can be read from the file referenced by JUPYTER_TOKEN_FILE or set directly with the JUPYTER_TOKEN environment variable.

             When no password is enabled,
             the default is to generate a new, random token.

             Setting to an empty string disables authentication altogether, which is NOT RECOMMENDED.

 ServerApp.tornado_settings : Dict